zielichowski/account/README.md

   "currency": "PLN"
   }`

-# Conscious decision:
+# Conscious decisions:

 - Skipped API authentication/authorization.
-Security is a huge topic and implementing it in production mode could take too much time.
+Security is a huge topic and implementing it in the production mode could take too much time.
 - Skipped infrastructure part.
 The application uses h2 in memory db and that's the only external dependency.
 - A simple pipeline with one build stage
 - Lack of performance tests.
 In the real life with tests environments I would definitely use gatling for it.
 - Rest API versioning through url prefix and not header